Kauffman states and Heegaard diagrams for tangles: Basic properties of Basic properties of HFT

-The following results can be viewed as the categorifications of their counterparts from sections~\ref{sec:basicpropertiesofnabla} and~\ref{sec:4endedandmutation}. \begin{proposition} Given a tangle \(T\) in $M$, let \(\m(T)\) denote its mirror image in the mirror of~$M$.
+The following results can be viewed as the categorified counterparts of some results from sections~\ref{sec:basicpropertiesofnabla} and~\ref{sec:4endedandmutation}. \begin{proposition}[compare~\ref{prop:mirrortangle}] Given a tangle \(T\) in $M$, let \(\m(T)\) denote its mirror image in the mirror of~$M$.
 Let \(\widehat{\operatorname{CFT}^\ast\!\!}\,\,(T,s)\) denote the dual chain complex of \(\CFT(T,s)\), with the usual convention that all gradings are reversed.
 Then